catalyst-cooperative/pudl/README.rst

     $ conda create -y -n pudl -c conda-forge --strict-channel-priority python=3.7 catalystcoop.pudl jupyter jupyterlab pip
     $ conda activate pudl

-Now we create a data management workspace -- a well defined directory structure that PUDL will use to organize the data it downloads, processes, and outputs -- and download the most recent year's worth of data for each of the available datasets.
+Now we create a data management workspace called ``pudl-work`` and download some data.
+The workspace is a well defined directory structure that PUDL uses to organize the data it downloads, processes, and outputs.
 You can run ``pudl_setup --help`` and ``pudl_data --help`` for more information.

 .. code-block:: console